General Funding Topics

 Is your funding restricted to a particular geographic area?

 Yes.
-We only make grants to organizations in the region served by Pallottine Foundation of Huntington.
-That region is comprised of nine West Virginia counties – Boone, Cabell, Kanawha, Lincoln, Logan, Mason, Mingo, Wayne, and Western Putnam; eight Kentucky counties – Boyd, Carter, Floyd, Greenup, Johnson, Lawrence, Martin, and Pike; and three Ohio counties – Gallia, Lawrence, and Scioto.
+We only make grants to organizations in the region historically served by St. Mary’s Medical Center in Huntington.
+That region is comprised of nine West Virginia counties – Boone, Cabell, Kanawha, Lincoln, Logan, Mason, Mingo, western Putnam, and Wayne; eight Kentucky counties – Boyd, Carter, Floyd, Greenup, Johnson, Lawrence, Martin, and Pike; and three Ohio counties – Gallia, Lawrence, and Scioto.

 My organization is headquartered outside the twenty-county region served by Pallottine Foundation of Huntington, but we provide services to those living within that area.
-Can we apply for funding from PFH?
+Can we apply for funding from Pallottine Foundation of Huntington?

-What should I do if I’m not sure if my project fits within the scope of one of your priority areas?
+What should I do if I’m not sure if my project fits within the scope of one of your Focus Areas?

 What legal status must my organization have in order to apply?